 CIA LAB is part of the PHILAB unit and its research is funded by the Department of Philosophy “Piero Martinetti” of the University of Milan under the Projects “Department of Excellence” 2018-2022 and 2023-2027, awarded by the Ministry of Education, University and Research (MIUR).

-A Joint Study Reveals the Neural Dynamics of Shared Action
+Acting Together: A Joint Study Reveals the Neural Dynamics of Shared Action

 Led by the Cognition in Action Lab at the University of Milan, an international team investigated the brain mechanisms that enable coordination with others.
 The study shows how the brain integrates individual and social signals to make joint action possible.